-Air Asia, rated as world's best low-cost airline for the last five consecutive years, is also Asia's largest low-cost airline.
+Air Asia, rated as the world's best low-cost airline for several years, is also Asia's largest low-cost airline.

-This Malaysian short-haul, no-frills airline based in Kuala Lumpur, used to operate from its own low-cost carrier terminal LCCT, but have now moved to KLIA2.
+This Malaysian short-haul, a no-frills airline based in Kuala Lumpur, used to operate from its own low-cost carrier terminal LCCT but has now moved to KLIA2.

 As with all low-cost no-frills airlines, you have to pay for the extras and that includes food and drink.

 Air Asia with flight code AK operates out of Malaysia while its subsidiary companies operate out of Thailand, Indonesia, the Philippines, and Japan.